shyamalkirpan/shyamalkirpan/README.md

 - 👋 Hi, I’m @shyamalkirpan
-- 👀 I’m interested in python , flutter , ReactJS
+- 👀 I’m interested in python , ReactJS
 - 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on any project based on python, FLutter, Nodejs, Reactjs
 - 📫 How to reach me shyamalkirpan20@gmail.com